Synthetic Difference in Differences: Introduction

 In comparison, DID estimates the effect of treatment exposure by solving the same two-way fixed effects regression problem without either time or unit weights:

-The use of weights in the SDID estimator effectively makes the two-way fixed effect regression ``local,'' in that it emphasizes units that on average are similar in terms of their past to the target (treated) units, and it emphasizes periods that are on average similar to the target (treated) periods.
+The use of weights in the SDID estimator effectively makes the two-way fixed effect regression ``local,'' in that it emphasizes (puts more weight on) units that on average are similar in terms of their past to the target (treated) units, and it emphasizes periods that are on average similar to the target (treated) periods.

 This localization can bring two benefits relative to the standard DID estimator.
 Intuitively, using only similar units and similar periods makes the estimator more robust.
-For example, if one is interested in estimating the effect of anti-smoking legislation on California (\citet*{Abadie2010}), or the effect of German reunification on West Germany (\citet*{abadie2014}), or the effect of the Mariel boatlift on Miami (\citet*{cardmariel}, \citet*{peri2015}), it is natural to emphasize states, countries or cities that are similar to California, West Germany, or Miami respectively relative to states, countries or cities that are not.
+For example, if one is interested in estimating the effect of anti-smoking legislation on California (\citet*{Abadie2010}), or the effect of German reunification on West Germany (\citet*{abadie2014}), or the effect of the Mariel boatlift on Miami (\citet*{cardmariel}, \citet*{peri2019labor}), it is natural to emphasize states, countries or cities that are similar to California, West Germany, or Miami respectively relative to states, countries or cities that are not.
 Perhaps less intuitively, the use of the weights can also improve the estimator's precision by implicitly removing systematic (predictable) parts of the outcome.
 However, the latter is not guaranteed: If there is little systematic heterogeneity in outcomes by either units or time periods, the unequal weighting of units and time periods may worsen the precision of the estimators relative to the DID estimator.